mutablealligator/groupflow_simulator/README.md

 GroupFlow Module
 ----------------

-The GroupFlow module implements multicast routing exactly as implemented in the original [CastFlow](https://github.com/caioviel/CastFlow) implementation.
 Multicast routing records are stored for each combination of multicast group and source address.
 For each of these records the GroupFlow module will calculate a shortest path tree using Dijkstra's algorithm from the multicast source to all routers in the network (where each edge is weighted according to the number of hops from the multicast source).
 Branches of this tree which correspond to active multicast receivers are installed into the network through OpenFlow, and the spanning tree is only recalculated when the network topology changes.
 This should enable rapid changes of multicast group, as there is no need to completely recalculate the multicast tree when new receivers join a group.